pretorh/lfs-notes/steps/6-final.md

 ## Exit chroot and reboot

-`logout` and unmount virtual filesystem, see `scripts/chroot/umount-chroot.sh`
+`logout` and unmount virtual file system, see `scripts/chroot/umount-chroot.sh`

 unmount all nested partitions of LFS, then LFS itself: `umount -v /mnt/lfs{/sources,}`